Rat Terrier

 The Rat Terrier is an American dog breed with a background as a farm dog and hunting companion.
 They share much ancestry with the small hunting dogs known as feists.
-Common throughout family farms in the 1920s and 1930s, they are now recognized by the United and American Kennel Clubs and are considered a rare breed.
-Rat Terrier are an intelligent and active breed that can be kept both for pest control and as a family pet.
+Common throughout family farms in the 1920s and 1930s, they are now recognized by the United (UKC) and American Kennel Clubs (AKC) and are considered a rare breed.
+Rat Terriers are an intelligent and active breed that can be kept both for pest control and as a family pet.